dmckinnon/dmckinnon.github.io/_posts/2022-03-01-Samus-Arm-Cannon.markdown

 ![First attempt](/assets/cannon/prime_glow.png){: .center}

 and has particular effects when charging, firing, etc. From the games I could see that it's typically an orange glow, pulsing along those inset channels.
-The model I used had these, so I thought to mount LEDs on the inside of the cannon, and the sparse structure of the 3D print should allow enough light through whilst also dispersing it from being points to being a general smudge.
+The model I used had these channels, so I thought to mount LEDs on the inside of the cannon and the sparse structure of the 3D print should allow enough light through whilst also dispersing it from being points to being a general smudge.
 [Neopixels](https://www.adafruit.com/category/168) were the easiest route - these are technically just WS2812 LEDs on a flexible copper backing, but with considerable software support for raspberry pi and arduino.

 All the pieces seemed in place to me, so time to start modelling.